williamcruzme/laravel-fcm/README.md

 ### 1. Adding traits

-In your user model add the `HasDevices` trait.
-This trait supports custom guards:
+In your `App\User` model add the `HasDevices` trait.
+This trait supports custom models:

 ```php
 <?php